3kh0/ext-remover/README.md

 <details>
 <summary><b>uBlock Origin</b> Run Code On Pages</summary>

-if your school allows the ublock origin chrome extension, then running any javascript on pages is possible
+if your school allows the unlock origin chrome extension, then running any javascript on pages is possible

 1. install [ublock origin](https://ublockorigin.com/)
 2. Go to the extension's settings